tasha-2000/Spotipy_Project/README.md

 1. Clone project and open it in your favourite editor

 2. Install the required libraries.
 In this case, you need Flask and Spotipy.
 You can install them using pip by running the following commands in your   terminal/command prompt: pip install Flask pip install spotipy

 3. In secrets.py, replace your_client_id and your_client_secret with your Spotify app client ID and client Secret

-4.In app.py, replace your_secret_key with a key of your choice
+4. In app.py, replace your_secret_key with a key of your choice

 5. Run the app by executing the main file in your terminal/command prompt: python main.py